 Firstly, the person determined to achieve maximum success learns the principle that progress is made one step at a time.
 This is the principle of the “next mile”, where small baby steps compound over time.
 Ask yourself, “Will this help take me where I want to go?”, and if the answer is a solid no, back off, if it is a yes, keep moving forward.

 Winning any objective requires a step-by-step method.
 If we think of too many things at once, we will become overwhelmed, which is why this principle works wonders.
-Remember, a house is built a brick at a time, and football games are won a play at a time.
+A house is built a brick at a time and you must make a strong foundation, or else it crumbles.

 Secondly, cure yourself of excusitis.